 From her memories came the image of Ray, Shaina’s boyfriend.
 She had met him the day he left for college.
 Then she was shown photographs.
 One on Shaina’s dresser, with a baby picture of each of them framed in twin hearts and engraved with,

 The day that you and I first met,

 The angels whispered, “PERFECT!”.

 No one would have called Shaina, an angel.
-Except those who saw this photo-frame.
+Except for those who saw this photo frame.
 Kara had.
 And she was the only one.